Who is Joanna Chimonides? Meet the Love Island Casa Amor contestant who dated a premiere league footballer

 However, Joanna is seemingly the most interested in Michael; after the pair kissed in Sexy Charades, Joanna asked how Michael’s relationship with Amber was going – with Michael admitting he’d let a lot slide with her.

-I a shocking turn of events, Michael chose to couple up with Joanna, leaving Amber single.
-It’s all about to kick off…
+In a shocking turn of events, Michael chose to couple up with Joanna, leaving Amber single.

+Her relationship with Amber got off to a rocky start, but after a spot of tea outside the villa they managed to squash their beef, with Amber admitting that Joanna had done nothing wrong.

 Love Island continues weeknights and Sundays at 9pm on ITV 2